n1299cb/Impulcifer-Atmos/README.md

 ### Layout Preparation Tool

-`generate_layout.py` helps to set up a capture folder.
-It writes the expected file names for a speaker layout and now also creates placeholder sweep files for each recording.
-The folder can later be checked for missing or unexpected files with the `--verify` flag.
+`generate_layout.py` sets up a new capture folder by writing the expected file names for a speaker layout.
+Placeholder sweep files are copied for each recording so you can verify the channel order before doing real measurements.
-You can also store the selected groups as a preset with `--save_preset layout.json`.
+Run it again with `--verify` to check that all required WAV files exist and to list any extras.
+The selected groups can be saved as a JSON preset with `--save_preset layout.json`.

-These same actions can now be performed from the GUI using the **Layout Wizard** button in the Setup tab.
+The GUI exposes the same functionality via the **Layout Wizard** button on the Setup tab.
+The wizard prompts for a layout and target directory then runs the helper behind the scenes.

 ```bash
 python generate_layout.py --layout=9.1.6 --dir=data/test_capture